Table of contents

 Nursery inspections: How are nurseries rated in Northern Ireland?

-All childcare providers must adhere to the Minimum Standards in Northern Ireland and these minimum quality standards must be met, before a provider can be registered with a Health and Social Care (HSC) Trust.
+All childcare providers must adhere to the Minimum Standards in Northern Ireland.
+These minimum quality standards must be met, before a provider can be registered with a Health and Social Care (HSC) Trust.

 Inspectors assess whether early years providers are adhering to the 16 minimum quality standards which focus on:

-Inspectors observe children and early years staff and spend time talking to staff, parents and children to find out about the children’s learning experience, what they think and how children are kept safe and supported to develop skills etc.
+Inspectors observe children and early years staff and talk to staff, parents and children.
+They find out about the children’s learning experience, what parents and staff think and how children are kept safe and supported to develop skills.

 The Education and Training Inspectorate (ETI) issues confidential questionnaires to parents and staff in advance of an inspection.